“An abused child that received no intervention might end up as an abusive adult”.

 Despite how hard or untrue this might sound, there is an unspoken message in the way our kids treat us.

 Discipline or correction should not be synonyms with abuse.
-It should be the extreme antonyms that no parent ever engages in.

 Tip 2: Before you mete out a punishment, try to think carefully about it and how it can act as a corrective measure and not a form of abuse.

 This means you are not allowed to punish your kids when you are angry.

 Try to calm yourself down and think carefully before meting out any punishment.